Introduction developing sustainable and resilient agrifood value chains in conflict-affected contexts

 Aim

-The FAO report seeks to assist practitioners in creating agrifood value chains that are and in environments where conflict is occurring or is likely to occur.
+The FAO report seeks to assist practitioners in creating agrifood value chains that are and sustainable in environments where conflict is occurring or is likely to occur.
 It describes how dealing with the causes and drivers of conflict can impact value chains’ performance and ability to adapt.
-Lastly, it suggests a four-step process for choosing, analyzing, and creating evidence-based, context-specific, and conflict-sensitive upgrading methods.
+Lastly, it suggests a four-step process for choosing, analyzing, and creating evidence-based, context-specific, and conflict-sensitive value chain upgrading methods.

 Furthermore, the makes use of the Sustainable Value Chain (SFVC) framework, which evaluates the economic, , and environmental components of value chains, as well as the do-no-harm principles, which seek to reduce the harmful effects of interventions on conflict while maximizing their beneficial effects.